What is it that gives a musical scale that special "color" of sound?

 In this introduction to scales we will take a look at what scales really are and some of the scales that can be found in different musics of the world.

-A Scale [Scala in Greek/Italian means ladder or stairs] is a row of notes organized in a specific pattern of steps, or music intervals.
+A Scale [Scala in Greek/Italian means ladder or stairs] is a row of notes organized in a specific pattern of distances, or music intervals.

-The common major scale, for example, is made with half and whole steps in the following pattern: Whole, whole, half, whole, whole whole, half.
+The common major scale, for example, is made with intervals of half and whole steps.
+Between each note in a major scale, you'll find the following pattern (from the lowest to highest note): Whole, whole, half, whole, whole whole, half.

 Much like an artist who uses a palette of colors to paint, musicians and composers use scales as "frameworks" for creating music.